Polish–Czech Friendship Trail: Access

 The path is accessible by chair lifts from Szklarska Poręba, Karpacz and Špindlerův Mlýn.
 It is open the whole year, although some parts as well as linking routes may be closed in winter due to avalanches.
 Along the trail there are over 10 junctions with other trails, leading to towns, bus and railway stations in both countries respectively.
 Mountain huts are available on the trail or in the vicinity, mostly with refreshments and some offering catering for organised groups.
 The route is secured with fences along abysses (Śnieżne Kotły, Mały Staw and Wielki Staw), other climbing aids, mostly chains, are available in the most difficult parts.
 The route falls under the Karkonosze National Park ordinance, according to which, among others, hiking out of the marked trails, shortcuts and rough camping are forbidden and are subjects to fines.
 The path is clearly and visibly marked, although Polish signs show distances in hours, Czech ones - in kilometres.

 Maintenance and rescue service

 The trail is maintained by the staff of the national parks of two countries: Polish Karkonosze National Park and Czech Krkonoše National Park.
 They are in charge of the current maintenance, road repair and other current and long-term plans, which is regulated by an act issued by the parliaments of both countries and there are government financed and supported institutions.

-In all emergencies and accidents, the operations are conducted by the mountain rescue services of two countries: Górskie Ochotnicze Pogotowie Ratunkowe (Polish Mountain Voluntary Emergency Corps) - Karkonosze Group, which operates 3 permanent and 6 winter stations in the vicinity of the trail and the Czech corpse Horská služba - respectively 5 permanent and 9 winter stations.
+In all emergencies and accidents, the operations are conducted by the mountain rescue services of two countries: Górskie Ochotnicze Pogotowie Ratunkowe (Polish Mountain Voluntary Emergency Corps) – Karkonosze Group, which operates 3 permanent and 6 winter stations in the vicinity of the trail and the Czech corpse Mountain Rescue Service – respectively 5 permanent and 9 winter stations.